 Can I fly to the top of Mount Everest during my helicopter tour?

 No, during your Everest Base Camp Tour, you will only fly up to the base camp point and Kala Patthar, whose maximum elevation is 5,644m.
-Furthermore, you can’t travel to Mount Everest in a helicopter due to air pressure, as the maximum elevation you can gain from it is 7,900 meters.
+Furthermore, you can’t travel to Mount Everest in a helicopter due to air pressure, as the maximum elevation you can gain from it is 7,900 m.

-Should I be physically fit to take a helicopter tour to Everest ?
+Should I be physically fit to take a helicopter tour to Everest?

 Although the Helicopter tour doesn’t require physical activities like a trek, getting physically fit will help you indirectly, like keeping you safe from altitude sickness, dehydration, and fatigue at high altitudes.